Your free business.com+ membership unlocks exclusive tech deals and advisor support

 FYIDid you know

 Accessibility considerations extend beyond customers.
-You may need to make business accommodations for employees with disabilities too.
-Hiring people with disabilities can actually help your company, so don’t let the potential need for accommodations turn you off.
+You may also need to provide business accommodations for employees with disabilities.
+Hiring people with disabilities can strengthen your business, so don't let the possibility of accommodations deter you.

 Tejas Vemparala and Jamie Johnson contributed to this article.